department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/research/topline-summary.md

 ## [](https://github.com/department-of-veterans-affairs/va.gov-team/blob/76a6ae2738fa2c58743c07b39c84b9899d14ca2e/products/identity-personalization/profile/personal-information/personal-information-revision/research/topline-summary.md#initial-findings)Initial Findings

-**#1: 7/10 participants quickly noticed and understood the Personal information page alert.**
+### #1: 7/10 participants quickly noticed and understood the Personal information page alert.

    > “That is new.
 I did notice that and haven’t seen it before.” - P3

-**#2: 6/10 participants did NOT notice the Contact information page main alert or found the contents unclear.**
+### #2: 6/10 participants did NOT notice the Contact information page main alert or found the contents unclear.

 - Some participants do not seem to notice or read the second alert, with a few stating the second alert was the same as the first one.
-However, some of the participants who did not read the second alert still completed the tasks quickly.
 Participants who read the alert often did not fully read the contents, reading only the first part and then jumping to the last part ("..select Update to confirm.").

- > "With all of the other pages with banners like this for Covid and flood warnings never apply to me so I just don’t look at these." - P9
+ > "With all of the other pages with banners like this for Covid and flood warnings never apply to me so I just don’t look at these." - P9, referring to MyHealtheVet pages as well as va.gov

 - 4/10 participants found the wording unclear in the Contact information page main alert and did not understand what “Update” meant in the context of confirming an address.
 Many conveyed they felt there should be something that directly said “confirm.”
-(P1, P2, P4, P6)

  > "Why isn’t there a button saying, ‘This address is fine?’." - P5

  > "There's no confirm button and edit tells me to change it." - P9

+### #3: The majority of participants considered the alerts urgent.

-**#3: Participants varied on how urgent they considered the alerts.
-5/9 considered them very urgent, while 2/9 considered them somewhat urgent.
-1 participant considered the alerts optional and not very urgent.**
+- 5/9 considered the alerts urgent, while 2/9 considered them somewhat urgent.
+1 participant considered the alerts optional and not very urgent.

-(_NOTE: this question was missed for P5_)
+- _**Note**: this question was missed for P5_

  > “It’s pretty important, especially as far as I know there shouldn’t be an issue with my address.
 So I would check it right away.” - P7